carloscastilla - Fotolia

 - updating business continuity, disaster recovery and other relevant plans as needed; and

-- scheduling an initial test of backup services within one month of the completed cloud repatriation.
+- scheduling an initial test of backup services within one month of the completed backup cloud repatriation.

 Following these steps, as well as careful planning and coordination with your vendors and carriers, should ensure a smooth transition of your backup environment.